-However, WebPageTest.org covers that shortcoming with another cool graphical feature that we love.
-It shows you a graph of CPU utilization and Bandwidth In.
-It is useful to have this information, as it shows how each of these metrics varies with time.
+However, WebPageTest covers this shortcoming with another cool graphical feature that I love.
+It shows a time-based graph of CPU utilization and Bandwidth.

 The Content Breakdown page presents a pie chart of the composition of your page by various elements.

-YSlow is the web testing tool developed by the tech giant Yahoo!
+YSlow is the web testing tool to check website speed developed by the tech giant Yahoo!
 To use this tool, you have to install the browser extension that is available for all major web browsers.
 Visit their website and download the extension.